fmezou/lappupdate/README.md

 LOGMAIL

-Specify if a mail containing the current appdeploy log messages will be sent (see _log2mail script).
+Specify if a mail containing the current lappdeploy log messages will be sent (see _log2mail script).

 LOGLEVEL